idr4n/github-monochrome.nvim/README.md

 # 🎨 Github Monochrome

 A set of monochromatic light and dark themes, inspired by [huytd/vscode-github-light-monochrome](https://github.com/huytd/vscode-github-light-monochrome) and [Nishantdd/github-monochrome-zed](https://github.com/Nishantdd/github-monochrome-zed).

-Only a light and dark themes (styles) are available at the moment, but a few others variations are planned to be added.
+Three styles (themes) are available at the moment: **light, dark, and tokyonight**.
+Few others variations are planned to be added.
 Extra themes are included for [Alacritty](https://github.com/alacritty/alacritty) and [Ghostty](https://ghostty.org/) (more on the way).

 The project structure follows closely [Tokyonight.nivm](https://github.com/folke/tokyonight.nvim).
 Therefore, the theme configuration is very similar, and thanks to this, it allows for a high degree of customization ([see bellow](#configuration)).